groupdocs-annotation/GroupDocs.Annotation-Docs/java/release-notes/release-notes-2021/groupdocs.annotation-for-java-21.7-release-notes.md

 This page contains release notes for GroupDocs.Annotation for Java 21.7
 {{< /alert >}}{{< alert style="danger" >}}
 Breaking changes
-In this versionÿwe're introducing new public API which was designed to be simple and easy to use.
-For more details about new API please checkÿ[Migration Notes]({{< ref "annotation/java/developer-guide/migration-notes.md" >}}) and [Developer Guide](https://docs.groupdocs.com/display/annotationjava/Developer+Guide) sections.
+In this version we're introducing new public API which was designed to be simple and easy to use.
+For more details about new API please check [Migration Notes]({{< ref "annotation/java/developer-guide/migration-notes.md" >}}) and [Developer Guide](https://docs.groupdocs.com/display/annotationjava/Developer+Guide) sections.
 {{< /alert >}}

 ## Major Features
-In this versionÿBelow the list of most notable changes in release of GroupDocs.Annotation for Java 21.7:
+In this version Below the list of most notable changes in release of GroupDocs.Annotation for Java 21.7:
 *   Legacy API was removed from product
 *   Fixed several bugs and issues
 *   Added new type of annotation - Image Annotation for (SpreadSheet, Diagrams, Images, PDF, WordProcessing, Presentations)
-*   Investigated and fixed coordinates ofÿannotationsÿto make them same onÿÿimagesÿÿpreviewÿas on documents for number of formats (PDF, Cells, Slides, Words)
+*   Investigated and fixed coordinates of annotations to make them same on images preview as on documents for number of formats (PDF, Cells, Slides, Words)
 *   Adding showing distance value for Distance annotations in different formats (Slides, PDF, Images, Diagrams, Cells)
 *   Fixed Background color for highlight annotation is not set in Images
 *   Implemented ability to add Image Annotations to Diagrams
 *   Added overloads for Remove method
-*   Implement image extracting of ImageAnnotationÿ
+*   Implement image extracting of ImageAnnotation
 *   Fixed support DWG files
-*   Fixed issue with encryptedÿSpreadSheet(Cells) files
+*   Fixed issue with encrypted SpreadSheet(Cells) files
 *   Added new feature for managing different versions of annotated documents (supported formats: Words, PDF, PowerPoint and Open Document format presentations, Excel and Open Document format spreadsheets)
 *   Added advanced rendering options for show\\hide replies
 *   Added to new API getting pages image size
 *   Fixed issue with throwing exception for encrypted Excel spreadsheets
-*   Fixed cleanup replies forÿPowerPoint presentations
+*   Fixed cleanup replies for PowerPoint presentations
 *   Annotation available in document after removing
-*   Issue with generating preview forÿpassword-protected document
+*   Issue with generating preview for password-protected document
 *   Issue with error when processing images
 *   Implemented managing different versions of annotated documents for Images and Diagrams
 *   Implemented additional overloads for Save method without filestream